 Try looking for 27.5" Dual Suspension or 26" Dual Suspension mountain bikes for down hill riding

 Welcome to a dirt park packed with dirt jumps.
-Depending on the technical level, jumps will be set at different heights; the whole idea being that riders approach the jump at speed to get enough air before landing.
-As they are airborne riders will usually start learning tricks that can be performed.
-Taking dirt jumping to the next level is slope style riding – where cyclists head out into mountains and hit crazy jumps.
+Depending on the technical level, jumps will be set at different heights and with different length gaps.
+Taking dirt jumping to the next level is slope style riding – where cyclists head out into mountains, hit enormous jumps and show their style through tricks.

 What kind of Mountain Bike do Dirt Jumpers use?

-What kind of mountain bike to four cross riders use?
+What kind of mountain bike do four cross riders use?

-Short chain stays, low bottom brackets (helps with the corners and with acceleration), gears on the back.
+Built a little like a short travel enduro bike, four cross bikes feature short chain stays, low bottom brackets (helps with the corners and with acceleration) and gears on the back.

 Try 26" Hardtails or 27.5" Hardtails for dirt jumping